Aman2233/my-website/docs/Programming/Headers.md

 'stdio.h' is a basically a header “Library”

-When your code is compiled it goes through compile stages, it is first compiled turned into a object file then the linker: takes all the object files and turns them into a executable or a library file.
+When your code is compiled it goes through compile stages, it is first compiled turned into a object file then the linker takes all the object files and turns them into a executable or a library file.

-Now looking into a declared addition program made with a header file and a separate function file.
+Now looking into a declared addition program made with a header file anda separate function file.

 We have our main program that looks prints hello world and adds sends two numbers 3 & 7 to the ft_add() function:

 ```c
 file: main .c